Incoming Freshmen Frequently Asked Questions

 Do I have to come to summer band?

 Yes.
 All students must attend summer band rehearsals.
-All high school and middle school students are informed of the summer band schedule when it is released in March, it is posted on this website, and we mail information out to all high school and middle school students.
+All high school and middle school students were informed of the summer band schedule when it was released in February, it is posted on this website, and we mail information out to all high school and middle school students.

 We make every effort to inform all students of the band schedule, and summer activities are very important for student development and program planning.